UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 periodically "get broken" for some reason or another -- but, they usually get fixed in the next revision or two.

-i normally have these browsers installed on ALL of desktops (windows, mac and linux):
+i normally have these browsers installed on ALL of my desktops (windows, mac and linux):
 - Chrome (stable)
 - Canary (chrome "unstable" i.e. alpha)
 - Firefox (stable)